AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ![The Predictive scoring distribution widget.](../images/account-profiles/predictive-scoring-distribution.png)

-The widget helps you understand the relative health of your conversion pipeline at a glance, with a bell curve being the suggested optimal distribution for the buying propensity of your account profiles.
+The widget helps you understand at a glance the relative health of your conversion pipeline, with a bell curve being the suggested optimal distribution for the buying propensity of your account profiles.

 <!-- or -->